JennEYoon/datasciY/logs/logs-eval-2020.md

    - Successfully established habit of prgramming practice almost daily from July 2018 SciPy conference to now, with 2 breaks.

    ***Next Habit: Daily exercise & Sleep at same time daily.***

-### 8) Other Projects

- * Answer StackOverflow questions to get recent practice.
-   - SO 500 points as of July 2019.
-   - SO has new questions being posted even during Coronavirus.
-   - Write some more answers.
-Maybe post self Q & A on github "master" to "main" for newbiews, single user.
-   - SO 655 as of 8/10, 2 more answers, only 1 got points.
-   \-

 ---